 Lauren, a first-year Resident Advisor, reflected, “Week one of Jacob’s Ladder was an incredible start to the month.
 “I’m constantly impressed by the Climbers and am truly enjoying getting to know them.
 They’re a really special and talented group of kids, and I’m so excited to see how much they learn and grow this month.
 I can’t express enough what a blessing it is to have the opportunity to work with all of them- I think there’s a lot that I can learn from them as well.”

 Micaiah Presley adds, “As a seasoned RA and former Climber at JL, the first week has always been the most exciting and interesting week of the Summer.
 This summer’s first proved to be the same as previous.
 As all the Climbers arrived a bit of nostalgia crept in and the feeling of camp beginning was real.
 While the returning climbers and RAs adjusted to the new location, this special class of new Climbers dove in head first without fear to the lifestyle of JL.
-It was a very calming, fun, and love-filled first week of camp.
-Setting the tone and pace for the rest of the summer, the first week proves that this camp is special and this summer will be AMAZING.”
+It was a very calming, fun, and love-filled first week of the program.
+Setting the tone and pace for the rest of the summer, the first week proves that this program is special and this summer will be AMAZING.”